Uber CEO: Some Of The Increased Scrutiny On Tech Is Deserved

 Uber CEO Dara Khosrowshahi says some of the increased pressure to regulate tech companies is deserved.

 "There is an increasing regulatory burden that is coming on some of the tech companies.
-Some of it deserved.
-I do think that we are becoming such an important part of everyday life," the head of the ride-hailing and food-delivery service said Tuesday in an appearance at the Economic Club of Washington, D.C.
+Some of it deserved," Khosrowshahi said Tuesday.
+He was addressing the Economic Club of Washington, D.C.

 His comments come amid congressional hearings and a closer review by federal agencies, with an eye toward examining anti-competitive practices.
 For example, a House judiciary subcommittee on antitrust issues is holding a hearing Tuesday about online platforms and their role in stifling media competition.